SpencerPao/GANs_Artwork/README.md

 ```

 ### Notebook
-Artwork_Creation_GANs.ipynb is the notebook where the work resides.
+StyleGan2_ADA_Custom_Abstract.ipynb is the notebook where the work resides.
+This notebook is google collab oriented.
+It seems that you need more than 12GB of RAM that is allocated for the free version unfortunatley.

 ### Util folder
 Keeps all the preprocessing scripts for images